Lab Guide: Creating an Execution Environment with ansible-builder

 podman run mynamespace/mycollection-ee:latest ansible-doc -t module mynamespace.mycollection.cowsay

 This command should display the documentation for your custom module, but we didn’t add the corresponding metadata blocks!
-We will leave it to you as an optional task to research and fix this issue if you have time after finishing the lab!
+We will leave it to you as an optional task to research and fix this issue if you have time after finishing the lab.
+See the Module format and documentation guide for details on how to add DOCUMENTATION, EXAMPLES, and RETURN blocks to your module.

 Next steps

 You have successfully packaged your automation content into an Execution Environment using ansible-builder and VS Code.
 This image is now ready for upload to an Automation Hub or deployment via Automation Controller.
-Please click the Next button below to proceed to the next module.
+Please click the Next button below to proceed to Lab 3.2 - Introducing supply chain security with ansible-sign.